Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The combination of specific informed clues, ambiguous misinformed clues, and targeted fake clues creates a moderate level of challenge.
+**Reasoning:** The informed clues are clear enough to guide a player, but the misinformed and fake clues are good at creating confusion and misdirection, making it a moderately challenging puzzle.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 3.7/5
+**Overall Quality Score:** 4.0/5

 **Pass/Fail:** ✅ PASS

 **Main Issues:**
-- Insufficient ambiguity in misinformed clues
+- Minor issues noted

 **Priority Actions:**
 1. Minor length adjustments